cnorick/curse-of-strahd-notes/Session Notes/Session 4.md

 ## Finally Out of the House
 After freeing the spirits from death house, the party walks out at level 3.

 [[Bardolf]] unties a hungry [[Carlos]], and as the party goes wandering in search of a place to rest, they encounter a friendly old lady, [[Morgantha]], who insists they call her Granny.
-Granny sells the party some of her delicious homemade pies, and the party scarfs them down right away.
+Granny sells the party some of her delicious homemade pies, and the party scarfs them down right away, except for [[Pelanil]] who packs his away for later.
 Granny also offers the following information:
 - Rumor is that [[Kolyan Indirovich|Burgomaster Indirovich]] is dead and that his son, [[Ismark Kolyanovich]] is set to replace him (Granny doesn't believe in his leadership)
 - The party can find a place to rest at [[Village of Barovia (E)#Blood of the Vine Tavern (E2)|The Blood of the Vine Tavern]]
 - [[Bildrath Cantemir]] sells wares on the other side of town